kamidev/survey_api/README.md

 ### Erlang and Elixir

-This API is developed using the Elixir and depends on the Erlang/OTP runtime being installed.
+This API is developed using Elixir and depends on the Erlang/OTP runtime being installed.

 For Sharing Cities, we use [asdf](https://github.com/asdf-vm/asdf) to install and manage Erlang and Elixir.
 The versions we currently use for this project are specified in the file `.tool-versions`.